hariom710/Banking_management_system/README.md

 - **How to Use**: Provided clear steps on how to clone and run the project.
 - **Contributing**: Explained how to contribute to the repository.
 - **License**: Basic information about the license for the project.

+🌟 Acknowledgements
+Built with ❤️ using Java and MySQL.
+Special thanks to open-source contributors and the development community.

 This `README.md` provides an organized and clear introduction to your **Banking Application** project.
 You can expand or adjust the sections as your project grows.